 Bradworthy, the nearest village, is a unique thriving and friendly rural community.
 Dating from Anglo Saxon times Bradworthy has a delightful ancient square, one of the largest in the West Country.
 The village offers shops (grocers, butchers, general store and furniture store), garage (with fuel), pub (an old coaching inn with food, dining area and beer garden) and post office.
 The coast is about a 10-15 minute drive away.

 The properties are set in over five acres of lovely gardens in this quiet and unspoilt corner of Devon.
 The grounds include swimming pool, barbecue, extensive lawns, shrubbery and woodland with an abundance of wildlife and plants.
 During spring we have a beautiful display of naturalised bulbs and primroses followed by bluebells, azaleas and rhododendrons.

 Guests often marvel at the open vistas ("big sky") and the panoramic views towards Dartmoor and Bodmin Moor across gently rolling countryside.
-You are welcome to enjoy the gardens with over five acres of extensive lawns, shrubbery, woodland and swimming pool.
+You are welcome to enjoy the gardens with over five acres of extensive lawns, sculpture, shrubbery, woodland and swimming pool.

 We understand that the "Googly" or "Bosie", a bowling action used in cricket, was developed and perfected on our front lawn by Bernard James Tindall Bosanquet, a cousin of the Bosanquet family that lived here in Victorian Times.

 The grounds are an interesting and peaceful place in which to wander or sit with many quiet and hidden corners and an abundance of wildlife and plants.
 During spring we have a beautiful display of naturalised bulbs, first snowdrops, then crocuses and daffodils together with wood anemone and primroses.
 These are followed by a colourful display of bluebells, azaleas, cherry trees and rhododendrons.